shuibing9420/shuibing9420.github.io/_pages/about.md

 Computers (TC) and IEEE Transactions on Parallel and Distributed Systems (TPDS), and as an Editor for CCF Transactions on High Performance Computing (THPC).
-He has taken on key roles in academic conferences, such as Program Chair for NAS2024 and General Chair for ChinaSys2024, PC member for ICDCS, SRDS, ICPP, IPDPS, CLUSTER.
+He has taken on key roles in academic conferences, such as Program Chair for NAS2024 and General Chair for ChinaSys2024, PC member for HPCA, ICDCS, SRDS, ICPP, IPDPS, CLUSTER.
 The open-source code for some of his projects is available in [ISCS-ZJU-code](https://github.com/ISCS-ZJU).